benschw/benschw.github.io/_drafts/2015-12-14-testing-php-fliglio-microservices-with-docker.markdown

 with all dependencies we can't run in a docker container mocked out.
 In this simple example, we actually don't have to mock anything.

-### Component Tests
+## Component Tests

 Testing the service's REST API is especially useful with microservices.
-Lower level tests to prevent regressions are less useful than they are with a monolith (because there isn't a sprawl of code depending on any of these libraries.)
+Lower level tests are less useful than they are with a monolith for protecting against regressions (because there isn't a sprawl of code depending on any of these libraries.)

 Instead of other components in our system relying on library interfaces however,